How to Build a Better Nonprofit Board of Directors Today

 You may wish that some of your board members will stay on your board forever, but that’s not likely to happen.
 Board members tend to cycle off at the end of their terms, and in some cases, sooner.
 Your board needs to have a succession plan in place for recruiting, hiring, and onboarding new board members.
 This could be a committee task or you could make it a board-wide initiative.

-Succession planning is crucial for all board members, but especially your board chair role.
+Succession planning is crucial for all board members, especially your board chair role.
 Be clear about who the next board chair will be and what you and your current board chair are doing to prepare the person in the wings.
 This is a big role to take on, and it comes with a learning curve.
 With some forward planning and training, you can make sure your next board chair is prepared and ready for the challenge.

-Support the wellbeing of the Executive Director and staff
+Support the wellbeing of the executive director and staff

 Boards can also support the ED and staff by not micromanaging and respecting the chain of command.
 Day-to-day management is not the responsibility of board members.
 Establishing and respecting boundaries around board duties will keep everyone happier in the long run, trust us.